Can Fibroids Cause Weight Gain?

 Weight gain around the abdomen and pelvis

-Yes, they can!
+Yes, fibroids can cause weight gain!
 As the fibroids grow in weight, women may notice their weight increasing as well, especially around the abdomen and the pelvis.
 Therefore, one fibroid symptom can be weight gain.

 Fibroids Symptom: Weight Gain